FIFA (video game series): FIFA 07

 The main differences from the previous game are a new "Interactive Leagues" function, new stadia such as the new Wembley Stadium and Emirates Stadium, and the ability to create custom teams and Süper Lig returns after seven years of absence from the series.
 The game's front-end and graphics engine remain largely the same.
-The Xbox 360 version uses a completely new game engine which was created from scratch for the system.
+The Xbox 360 version, now a full-fledged conversion of the game, uses a completely new game engine which was created from scratch for the system.
 This Xbox 360 version also features a much reduced team line-up, completely removing all lower division teams and focusing on the four main European leagues, plus the Mexican Clausura and national teams.
 This was the last title released for the GameCube, Xbox and Game Boy Advance.